JeroenSchmidt/Udacity-Machine-Learning-Nano-Degree/README.md

 # Udacity Machine Learning Nano-degree
-This repo contains a collection of Jupyter Notebooks which form part of the project assignments for the Udacity [Machine Learning Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009).
+This repo contains the collection of project assignments for the completed Udacity [Machine Learning Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009).

-A capstone project titled **Application of Convolutions Neural Networks to Predict Crytocurrency Price Movement through Time-Series Ticker Data, and Social Media Sentiment Analysis** was also completed.
-The code can be found [here](./Projects/projects%20for%20submission/capstone) and the report can be found [here](./Projects/projects%20for%20submission/capstone/Capstone_Report.pdf)
+This program also required the completion of a capstone project of our own choosing.

-The source for these projects can be found [here](https://github.com/udacity/machine-learning).
+I looked into **Predicting Etherium Prices using Reddit and Twitter Sentiments**.
+The code can be found [here](./Projects/projects%20for%20submission/capstone) and the report can be found [here](./Projects/projects%20for%20submission/capstone/Capstone_Report.pdf).

 ## Contents
 Section | Project | Topics | Status